Published on: 08/07/2022

-How to Treat Rock Climbing Flappers
+How to Treat Flappers from Climbing

 When you experience a tear in the skin while climbing, stop the activity and control any initial bleeding.
 Immediately wash your hands with soap and water.
-Make sure to wash away the dirt and chalk but be gentle around the wound.
+Make sure to wash away the dirt and chalk, but be gentle around the wound.

-Studies suggest leaving the skin flap intact, which protects the surrounding tissue.
+Medical studies suggest leaving the skin flap intact, which protects the surrounding tissue.
 Consistently monitor your skin for signs of infection and seek medical help if you notice any swelling or excess warmth on or near the affected area or odor (1).